 - RGB and CMYK.
 Depending on what you’re working for, you need to change the color mode you’re using.
 If your work is to be displayed on a screen, you’ll always want to use the RGB mode, but for printing, CMYK.

 - Color Temperature.
 Colors can be warmer or colder.
 Colors that are yellow or have more yellow in them, are warm colors.
-On the other hand, blue and colors that come from it, are cold.
+On the other hand, blue and colors that come from it, are cold, or cooler colors.
 Use this to create an atmosphere and mood in your paintings!

 - Color Schemes and Harmonies.
 Combinations of colors that you use to create your painting.
 Choosing a good color scheme is the difference between a well balanced and pleasing painting, from something that will tire the viewer’s eyes.
 Use palettes or color scheme software to help you choose your colors or simply follow the color harmonies examples I talked about.
 You can’t go wrong with them.